|

 Athletes in the Event Group stage

-The following is a basic annual training program suitable for athletes in the Event Group development stage:
+The following is an annual training program suitable for athletes in the Event Group Development stage:

 Athletes in the Event stage

-The following are event specific annual training
+The following are event-specific annual training

 programs suitable for athletes in the Event development stage: